Chucky2401/Restic-Scripts/README.md

 This first script help me to clean my Restic repository for a specific game.
 It takes **at least the game name** as parameter.
 This parameter is used to filter **Restic snapshots by tag**.
-You have three more optional parameters:
+You have four more optional parameters:

 - **TagFilter** *(string)*: Let you filter the snapshots of the game.
 - **SnapshotToKeep** *(string[])*: by default set on 5.
 You can specify how many snapshots you want to keep.